arranf/arranf.github.io/docs/README.md

 ### The Other Stuff

-When I'm not working you can normally find me doing one of my dozen or so hobbies.
+When I'm not working you can normally find me enjoying one of my hobbies.
 I enjoy writing, reading, making [YouTube videos on tabletop games](https://www.youtube.com/c/@arranfrance), watching the NFL (Go Cowboys!), playing board games, photography, and playing pen and paper RPGs with my friends.
-I'm married to the beautiful [Catherine](https://catherinefrance.co.uk/).